CCDPH Lead Poisoning Prevention Services

 Prevention Services Unit: Lead Poisoning Prevention & Healthy Homes

 This department works with the state to ensure accurate reporting of children with elevated blood-lead levels; provides education and outreach to parents, schools, healthcare, childcare providers, and community-based organizations; works to advance policies that support healthy homes; and administers the Lead Prevention Program grant, which provides funds to property owners to remediate identified lead hazards.
-Cook County has a Lead Hazard Reduction Demonstration Grant from the U.S. Department of Housing and Urban Development (HUD) that runs through July 2021.
+Cook County has a Healthy Homes and Lead Hazard Reduction Grant program from the U.S. Department of Housing and Urban Development (HUD) that runs through May 2025.